 The RELICS: There are first-order relics.
 When Romero was killed, he was celebrating mass at the cancer hospice where he lived.
 His vestments have been preserved, and can be viewed in San Salvador, (or online, at the Romero Trust, here).
 His body, on the other hand….

 So we know Romero was killed by a death squad member.
 But we don't know who.
 And lo these thirty years later, we still don't really know for sure.
-(Though, there 201132412947956427_20be many theories).
+(Though, there be many theories).
 After his death, his funeral was held on Palm Sunday, March 30 (appropriate.)
 It was a huge event, with thousands flocking to the cathedral, and TV crews broadcasting it around the world.
 During the service, the army threw smoke grenades into the crowd, then opened fire on the mourners.
 Over 40 people were killed by the end.
 The service was never finished, and Romero ended up hastily buried under the cathedral.
 When Rome recognized that there was a case for canonization, Romero was re-buried in a nicer (read: an actual) grave.
 As the government feared, this site has become a place of pilgrimage for many, including Pope John Paul II, and President Obama.

 Less Upsetting Kitsch: